-- 4.5.4 The road network shall be designed and maintained according to the following policies: - a) The Functional Road Classification System shown on Schedule C Functional Road Classification shall be used as the basis for decisions regarding design standards for road construction, transit, bicycle and truck routes, right-ofway dedications and access policies.
-The City may re-classify roads by: (OPA 109) - i) re-classifying an existing road to a higher classification where considered necessary, as traffic conditions change in response to development, through an amendment to this Plan; or, - ii) re-classifying an existing road to a lower classification, which shall be permitted without an amendment to this Plan. - b) The City shall be permitted to design a roadway according to an urban or rural cross-section regardless of whether the roadway is in an urban or rural area. - c) The City shall initiate construction and maintenance programs to improve the safety and operation of the road network, with a complete streets approach to ensure the needs and safety of all road users are considered and appropriately accommodated.
-(OPA 167) - d) Only essential transportation routes, as well as, maintenance and major/ minor upgrading and repairs of existing routes shall be permitted in the Escarpment Natural Area.
+- 4.5.4 The road network shall be designed and maintained according to the following policies: - a) The Functional Road Classification System shown on Schedule C Functional Road Classification shall be used as the basis for decisions regarding design standards for road construction, transit, bicycle and truck routes, right-of-way dedications and access policies.
+The City may re-classify roads by: (OPA 109) - i) re-classifying an existing road to a higher classification where considered necessary, as traffic conditions change in response to development, through an amendment to this Plan; or, - ii) re-classifying an existing road to a lower classification, which shall be permitted without an amendment to this Plan. - b) The City shall be permitted to design a roadway according to an urban or rural cross-section regardless of whether the roadway is in an urban or rural area. - c) The City shall initiate construction and maintenance programs to improve the safety and operation of the road network. - d) Only essential transportation routes, as well as, maintenance and major/minor upgrading and repairs of existing routes shall be permitted in the Escarpment Natural Area.